Chart Color Schemes

 Modbury features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 63.3% of all households, including 25.0% couples with children, 24.0% couples without children, and 12.5% single parent families.
-Non-family households account for the remaining 36.7%, with lone person households at 32.6% and group households comprising 4.0%.
-The median household size is 2.3 people, smaller than the Greater Adelaide average of 2.5.
+Family households account for 63.3% of all households, including 25.0% couples with children, 24.0% couples without children, and 12.5% single parent families.
+Non-family households make up the remaining 36.7%, with lone person households at 32.6% and group households comprising 4.0%.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households